goFrendiAsgard/No-CMS/doc/tutorial/user_installation.md

 * Fill database information
   ![Fill Database Information](images/user_installation_database_information.png "Figure 2.
 Fill Database Information")

 * Click "Next", and fill CMS Setting information, especially administrator information.
-If your server has `mod_rewrite` installed, it is recommended to hide index.php
+If your server has `mod_rewrite` installed, it is recommended to `hide index.php`.
   ![Fill CMS Setting Information](images/user_installation_cms_setting.png "Figure 3.
 Fill CMS Setting")

 * You can also optionally add several third party authentication by clicking the corresponding tabs.

 * If there is no error, click `Install now` button.
+Wait for several seconds until the installation finished, the installer will do everything for you (including creating database, make config files, and install several default modules)
   ![Install Now](images/user_installation_install_now.png "Figure 4.
 Install now button")

-* Wait for several seconds, the installer will do everything for you (including creating database, make config files, and install several default modules)

 * Once installation finished, you can do several things to enchance performance & security